absognety/snowflake-data-cataloging/README.md

 # Disclaimer
 **This Solution is inspired from Data Crawler Implemented by Jason Summer - Snowflake Labs.
 The difference is that I have decoupled Streamlit and managed to run it as an external app, This may come handy for snowflake accounts that don't have streamlit enabled.
 I have also added model evaluation using ROUGE scoring for understanding how keen the LLM generated descriptions are, compared to original reference texts.**

+# Local Setup of Streamlit and run the project:
++ Create `connections.toml` file at this location `~/Library/Application Support/snowflake/` for macOS users, Install Snowflake CLI before this if not already done.
+Documentation for that at `https://docs.snowflake.com/en/developer-guide/snowflake-cli-v2/installation/installation`.
++ Add connection credentials according to the steps at `https://docs.snowflake.com/en/developer-guide/python-connector/python-connector-connect#connecting-using-the-connections-toml-file`.
++ Provide that connection name from previous step in [this file](utils/session.py).
++ Create a virtual environment and install streamlit and other dependencies.
++ Run export PYTHONPATH=``pwd`` at project base directory.
++ Run the project with `streamlit run manage.py`.

 Original Source Repository: https://github.com/Snowflake-Labs/sfguide-data-crawler.